 A coach's role is to guide, support, encourage.
 Not always easy!
-Hands-on, fun exercise to develop skills in safe environment.
+Hands-on, fun exercise to develop skills in a safe environment.

 3-12 (up to four groups of 3 per group)